jestersanpedro/propmgr-local/documentation/restapis/_posts/2012-12-28-registration.md

 The web service **username**, **password** and **integrator ID** will be provided by the Super Admin.
 These credentials are needed to be able to successfully use the web service ingestion.

+When an integrator has been registered to the Portal, the following credentials will be provided:

+* Username
+* Password
+* Integrator ID